imgix/ix-elements/shared/test-esm-exports/README.md

 Working with workspaces and web-test-runner, to be able to point at this local package's dist, we need to make the working directory of our test runner be the root of the repo, rather than package that is being tested directly.

 In the `test` script, we need to add `--root-dir ../..` to `web-test-runner`, which points at the root of the repo.
-For mux-player, the test command could look like this:
+For ix-player, the test command could look like this:

 ```sh
 web-test-runner **/*test.js --port 8001 --coverage --config test/web-test-runner.config.mjs --root-dir ../..
 ```

 Then, in `web-test-runner.config.mjs`, with the `@web/dev-server-import-maps` plugin, imports are configured so files from `test/` are grabbed from the expected working directory.
-For example, for mux-player, `'/test/': '/packages/mux-player/test/`.
+For example, for ix-player, `'/test/': '/packages/ix-player/test/`.
 This is to basically undo the fact that we had set the root-dir up to the root of the repo rather than for the actual package.

 Afterwards, we want to configure `hls.js` and `mux-embed` to point at a shared location.
 Currently, it's set up to point into the workspace's shared node_modules which yarn should set up: `'hls.js': '/node_modules/@mux/test-esm-exports/dist/hls.js'`.